joewagner/coccyx/README.md

     // listen to all operations on the users collection in the test db var tail = coccyx.addTail('test.users');

-    // the wag event is triggered when matching operations happen tail.on('wag', function (data) {
+    // the data event is triggered when matching operations happen tail.on('data', function (data) {
         console.log(data.action); // insert, update, or delete
         console.log(data.doc); // on inserts you get the whole doc, on deletes and updates you get {_id: <id>}
         console.log(data.raw); // For your viewing pleasure the actual oplog document